-In fact, you can find corn-based plastics in a growing number of utensils, gift cards, safety seals, snack chip bags, water bottles and more.
+You can find corn-based plastics in a growing number of utensils, gift cards, safety seals, bags, plant containers, weed barriers, water bottles and more.
 These versatile plastics are compostable, meaning that over time they will break down completely when composted.
 Characteristics vary between different forms of bioplastics, allowing them to be combined and create new products.
 The opportunities are endless.